- Party Principles

 In summary our policies are (alphabetically):

-- Economy & Jobs: We will support local economic growth and jobs, continue to promote our district as a great tourist destination, and work to get the infrastructure we need to prosper.
+- Economy & Jobs: We will support local economic growth and jobs, continue to promote our district as a great tourist destination, and work to get the infrastructure our businesses need to prosper.

 - Environment & Green Communities: We will protect and enhance our environment, create new green spaces, reduce pollution, increase recycling, create low-carbon homes and encourage local clean energy.

-- Libraries, Arts & Museums: We will protect funding for libraries, arts and the museums, and promote and expand their activities.
+- Libraries, Arts, Museums & Heritage: We will fight to support and protect local libraries, museums, arts and community events, and will promote and expand their use.

-- Pandemic & Emergency Response: We will proactively play our part in national emergency response and recovery to protect residents and businesses, whilst holding government and other authorities to account where they make decisions for us.
+- National Crisis Response: We will proactively play our part in responding to any national crisis or emergency to protect local residents and businesses, whilst holding government and other authorities to account where they make decisions for us.

-- Planning, Housing & the Local Plan: We must fix the Local Plan so it is evidence-led, puts infrastructure before new homes, is controlled by local communities and not developers, and provides homes that are really affordable for local people.
+- Planning & the Local Plan: We will deliver a new Local Plan that is evidence-led, puts infrastructure before new homes, is controlled by local communities and not developers, and provides homes that are affordable for local people.

-- Police & Emergency Services: We will hold the Essex Commissioner to account, encourage the funding of police community support officers, and fight against cuts to emergency services.
+- Police & Emergency Services: We will hold elected Commissioners to account, encourage the funding of police community support officers, and fight against cuts to emergency services.

-- Running Your Councils & Finance: We will be open, transparent and accountable to you; we will run services efficiently and effectively and be a strong voice for Uttlesford with authorities and on policies that we don’t directly control.
+- Running Your Councils & Finance: We will be open, transparent and accountable to you; we will run services efficiently and effectively; be fair on tax; and be a strong voice for Uttlesford with authorities and on policies that we don’t directly control.

 - Sports, Community & Leisure: We will invest in better facilities and compel developers to provide green, play and sports areas when new homes are approved.

-- Stansted Airport: We will work for a fairer deal with the airport that balances employment with their environmental responsibilities to deal with CO2 emissions, pollution, noise, road and rail congestion, and village fly-parking.
+- Stansted Airport: We will work with the airport to balance employment with their environmental responsibilities to deal with emissions, pollution, noise, road and rail congestion, and village fly-parking.

 - Policy Statement: Running Your Councils & Finance